Hours: 40 Certification : Yes

-This subject straddles two skill bases, one is in Industrial Control Systems (DCS/PLC/SCADA/SIS design, programming, maintenance) and the other is in Cybersecurity.
 Many cybersecurity professionals are from an IT background with skills in Business Systems cybersecurity and no awareness or knowledge about Industrial Control Systems cybersecurity.

 Please note that though this course does cover information security as one of the important aspects of protecting your control system, it is not an exclusively information security course.